Beef Taco Pasta Salad

 You know how some ground beef can taste kind of… bland?
 Well, Panorama’s ground beef is beefy.

-Some quick facts you should know about Panorama:
+Some facts you should know about Panorama:

 - USDA organic and Global Animal Partnership (GAP) Animal Welfare Rated Step 4